FDA Drug Safety Communication:

 Buprenorphine comes as a sublingual tablet.
 The combination of buprenorphine and naloxone comes as a sublingual tablet (Zubsolv) and as a sublingual film (Suboxone) to take under the tongue and as a buccal film (Bunavail) to apply between the gum and cheek.
 After your doctor determines an appropriate dose, these products are usually taken once a day.
 To help you remember to take or apply buprenorphine or buprenorphine and naloxone, take or apply it around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take or apply buprenorphine or buprenorphine and naloxone exactly as directed.
 Do not take or apply more or less of it or take or apply it more often than prescribed by your doctor.

-You will start your treatment with buprenorphine, which you will take in the doctor's office.
-Your doctor will start you on a low dose of buprenorphine and will increase your dose for 1 or 2 days before switching you to buprenorphine and naloxone.
-Your doctor may increase or decrease your buprenorphine and naloxone dose until the medication works properly.
+Your doctor may decide to start your treatment with buprenorphine, which you will take in the doctor's office.
+You will start on a low dose of buprenorphine and your doctor will increase your dose for 1 or 2 days before switching you to buprenorphine and naloxone.
+Depending on the type of opioid that you were taking, a different option that your doctor may choose is to start you on treatment with buprenorphine and naloxone right away.
+Your doctor may increase or decrease your buprenorphine and naloxone dose depending on your response.